-We are pleased that in 2009 FACES OF HONOR joins our FACE TO FACE Programs.
-The purpose of FACES OF HONOR is to offer pro bono medical and surgical expertise to veterans who were deployed in Iraq or Afghanistan and received face or neck injuries while serving our Country.
+We are pleased that in 2009 FACES OF HONOR joined our FACE TO FACE Programs.
+The purpose of FACES OF HONOR is to offer pro bono medical and surgical expertise to veterans who received face, head, or neck injuries while serving our Country.

 The Academy does not enter into a physician/patient relationship with anyone.
 Not all Academy members perform all procedures included in the field of facial plastic and reconstructive surgery.
 The Academy makes no warranties or representations about the skills of individual physicians or surgeons or their abilities.
 Inclusion of a surgeon on the list of volunteers for this program does not indicate that the surgeon is qualified to perform the surgery needed.
 The Academy does not provide medical advice, and no one should rely on the Academy’s statements in this document as providing such advice.
 Patients should rely exclusively on their physicians and surgeons for such advice.

 Theda C. Kontis, MD Offers Medical Expertise to Foundation FACES OF HONOR Applicant

 For soldiers who have been injured in the line of duty, the AAFPRS FACES OF HONOR Program offers pro bono cosmetic surgical care.In 2018 we received two applications for this program, the first of which Dr. Theda C. Kontis, of Baltimore, MD accepted as a patient.